 - Overloading the vessel

-After your accident it is important to take note of every detail to help with your case.
+If you’ve been hurt, it’s important that, if you are able, you take note of every detail to help with your case.

 The following are common questions that are typical for most cases: